 Q. What must I do to register for services and/or accommodations?

-A. Visit the Office of AccessAbility Services (AAS) in Higgins Annex room 017 to obtain an Accommodation Intake Form.
-Complete this form and submit your disability documentation to AAS.
-You can then schedule an Intake Meeting by calling AAS at 203-837-8225, 203-837-8284 (TTY) or by sending an email to email@example.com.
-The Accommodation Intake Form is also available on the web at wcsu.edu/accessability.
+A. Visit the Office of AccessAbility Services (AAS) in White Hall, Room 005 to obtain an Accommodation Intake Form or complete the form online, then submit your disability documentation to AAS.
+After that, schedule an Intake Meeting by calling AAS at 203-837-8225, 203-837-8284 (TTY) or by sending an email to firstname.lastname@example.org.

 Q. If I am approved for accommodations, do I have to tell my professors what my disability is?

 A. The Office of AccessAbility Services at your request will email an accommodation letter to your professors.
 The letters list the accommodations, i.e. extended time on exams, but they do not disclose your disability.
 Students may decide to disclose their disability to their faculty members individually.
 Please remember once you are approved for accommodations you must request your accommodation letters each semester.